The Climb Organization Inc. is a 501c3 non-profit, non-partisan and non-sectarian organization.

 · Miss Parkot was selected for the Para-Olympic Equestrienne New Jersey State Team twice.
 She was an alternate for the Para-Olympic team in 1991 that competed in Spain.

 · Miss Parkot won the title of Ms. Wheelchair New Jersey 1999.
 In fact, she was the first pageant winner with a speech disability.

 * In 2009, she started her own organization, The Climb Organization Inc.

 * She has led a successful personal life, too.
 Three men have proposed to her but, she turned them down for reasons unrelated to her disabilities.
+For the meantime, having the freedom and the time to be a national guest lecturer, motivational speaker and advocate in the disability rights movement is more important to Miss Parkot.
 Indeed, she seems determined to redefine the word disability.